BrennanCenter/brennancenter.github.io/README.md

 When you are ready to commit, please put a brief description/reason for your change, and then click "Commit"

 ### Introduction Text
 The introduction text is currently divided into three columns on a desktop view.
 Each column is contained in a separate file.
 So, simply go into the [_introduction](https://github.com/BrennanCenter/brennancenter.github.io/tree/master/_introduction) directory and edit the file which corresponds to the column that you want to change.
-It should adjust to give you the same number of columns as the number of files in the directory, so delete a file for two columns, etc.
+It should adjust to give you the same number of columns as the number of files in the directory, so delete a file for two columns, etc. Note: "{:target=_blank}" opens the link in a new tab.

 To edit the file, click on its name, then click on the pencil icon.
 Please make sure to put a brief description/reason for your change when you commit the change.
 Use [markdown](https://guides.github.com/features/mastering-markdown/) to format the text.
 Markdown is easy to learn and easy to read by both humans and computers.